Dante-t0/pair-implementation/README.md

 ## Files and Configuration

 ### Required Files
-1. `pair.py`
+- `pair.py`
-   > -  Main script for running the PAIR algorithm.
+    - Main script for running the PAIR algorithm.
-2. `judge_system.txt`
+- `judge_system.txt`
-   > - Defines the judging system for evaluating model responses.
+    - Defines the judging system for evaluating model responses.
-   > - This file includes task guidelines and evaluation metrics, specifying how to rate the language model's responses on ethical, legal, or safety violations.
+    - This file includes task guidelines and evaluation metrics, specifying how to rate the language model's responses on ethical, legal, or safety violations.
-   > - Ensure this file is located in the same directory as pair.py, or adjust the file path in the script.
+    - Ensure this file is located in the same directory as pair.py, or adjust the file path in the script.
-3. `attacker_system.txt`
+- `attacker_system.txt`
-   > - Defines the system prompt for the attacking LLM that generates adversarial prompts
+    - Defines the system prompt for the attacking LLM that generates adversarial prompts
-   > - Format: Instructions and guidelines for generating prompts following the PAIR methodology
+    - Format: Instructions and guidelines for generating prompts following the PAIR methodology
-   > - Must be located in the same directory as pair.py or adjust the file path in the script
+    - Must be located in the same directory as pair.py or adjust the file path in the script
-4. `roleplay_system.txt`
+- `roleplay_system.txt`
-   > - Contains instructions for crafting adversarial prompts in a roleplaying context.
+    - Contains instructions for crafting adversarial prompts in a roleplaying context.
-   > - Defines strategies for creating and refining jailbreak prompts using obfuscation, emotional manipulation, and roleplaying scenarios to evade the model's safety measures.
+    - Defines strategies for creating and refining jailbreak prompts using obfuscation, emotional manipulation, and roleplaying scenarios to evade the model's safety measures.
-   > - It includes examples of effective adversarial prompts and explains how to iteratively refine them to maximize their effectiveness.
+    - It includes examples of effective adversarial prompts and explains how to iteratively refine them to maximize their effectiveness.
-   > - Ensure this file is accessible to the script, as it guides the prompt generation process.
+    - Ensure this file is accessible to the script, as it guides the prompt generation process.

 ### Environment Variables
 - `OPENAI_API_KEY`: Your OpenAI API key.
-- `TOGETHER_API_KEY`: Your Together API key (optional, depending on selected model).
+- `TOGETHER_API_KEY`: Your Together API key (optional, depending on selected model) obtained from [Together.AI] (https://www.together.ai/).

 Ensure the following environment variables are set:
 ```bash